Date of label : 29/10/2024

 The project has significantly impacted the Municipality of Viana do Castelo, by addressing environmental, economic, and social issues, and by promoting citizen involvement in mitigating climate change.

-In 2017, before the project’s implementation, the disposal of biowaste in landfills from the Municipality of Viana do Castelo amounted to more than 12 000 tons (more than 2.5 times the mass of the Gil Eannes, the former Portuguese hospital ship that is permanently moored in the Port of Viana do Castelo), resulting in disposal costs exceeding EUR 276 000.
-Therefore, the project represents a broad and beneficial impact for the entire community.
+In 2017, before the project’s implementation, the Municipality of Viana do Castelo sent more than 12 000 tons of biowaste to landfills (more than 2.5 times the mass of the Gil Eannes, the former Portuguese hospital ship that is permanently moored in the Port of Viana do Castelo), resulting in costs that exceeded 276 000 euros.
+Therefore, the had a huge impact in the entire community.

 Why this Good Practice should be transferred to other cities

-The Viana Embraces project is relevant to other European cities, as it aligns with the common European goals of environmental sustainability and the circular economy.
+The Viana Abraça project is relevant to other European cities, as it is aligned with European goals, regarding environmental sustainability and circular economy.

-It promotes effective biowaste management, transforming it into useful resources, namely, fertiliser compounds and energy.
+It promotes effective biowaste management, transforming it into useful resources like fertilizers and sources of energy.
 It also reduces the amount of waste sent to landfills, thereby minimising environmental impact.

-Efficient waste management is essential for climate change adaptation, making cities more resilient to adverse conditions.
-The project falls under the EU 2021-2027 political objectives, serving as an example for other cities.
+Efficient waste management is essential to mitigate climate change, allowing cities to be more resilient in the face of adverse conditions.
+The project complies with the EU 2021-2027 political objectives, serving as an example for other cities.

 - The EU Waste Framework Directive.